South Dakota

 Notification Methods

-The statute does not prescribe specific content requirements for the breach notification itself.
-However, the information holder must provide notification to nationwide consumer reporting agencies regarding the timing, distribution, and content of the notices sent to affected individuals.
+The statute does not prescribe specific content requirements for the notice itself, but the information holder must notify nationwide consumer reporting agencies about the timing, distribution, and content of notices sent to affected individuals.

 Attorney General Notification

-Under SDCL 22-40-24, any information holder that experiences a breach affecting more than 250 South Dakota residents must disclose the breach to the South Dakota Attorney General by mail or electronic mail.
-This notification must include the details of the breach and the scope of affected individuals.
+Under SDCL 22-40-24, any information holder experiencing a breach affecting more than 250 South Dakota residents must disclose the breach to the South Dakota Attorney General by mail or email.
+The notification must include the details of the breach and the scope of affected individuals.

-Notification may be delayed if a law enforcement agency determines that providing notice will impede a criminal investigation.
-However, once law enforcement determines that notification will no longer compromise the investigation, the information holder must issue notifications within 30 days.
+Notification may be delayed if a law enforcement agency determines it would impede a criminal investigation.
+Once law enforcement clears the delay, the information holder must issue notifications within 30 days.
+There is no open-ended postponement.

 Encryption Safe Harbor

 Encrypted data is generally exempt from notification requirements.
-However, this safe harbor does not apply if the encryption key was also compromised in the breach.
-If both the encrypted data and the key used to decrypt it are obtained by an unauthorized party, the breach triggers notification obligations just as if the data were unencrypted.
+The safe harbor does not apply, however, if the encryption key was also compromised in the breach.
+If an unauthorized party obtains both the encrypted data and the decryption key, the full notification obligations apply.

 Federal Compliance Exemption

-Entities regulated by federal law, including those subject to HIPAA or the Gramm-Leach-Bliley Act (GLBA), are deemed to comply with South Dakota's breach notification requirements if they maintain breach notification procedures pursuant to their primary federal regulator's rules and notify affected South Dakota residents in accordance with applicable federal law.
+Entities regulated by federal law, including those subject to HIPAA or the Gramm-Leach-Bliley Act, are deemed to comply with South Dakota's breach notification requirements if they maintain breach notification procedures pursuant to their primary federal regulator's rules and notify affected South Dakota residents in accordance with applicable federal law.

 Penalties for Breach Notification Violations

-There is no private right of action under the breach notification statute.
-Only the Attorney General can bring enforcement proceedings, meaning individual consumers cannot sue businesses directly for failing to provide timely breach notifications.
+There is no private right of action.
+Only the Attorney General can bring enforcement proceedings.

 South Dakota Deceptive Trade Practices and Consumer Protection Act (SDCL 37-24)